kbs1/laravel-encrypted-api/README.md

 Fourth and fifth arguments (`secret1` and `secret2`) are optional as well and if they are omitted, shared secrets are loaded from `config/encrypted_api.php` file.

 For `GET` requests, the package will send a request body as well.
-This ensures the request must also be properly signed, and no one except the caller can call the route.
+This ensures the request must also be properly signed, and no one except the authorised caller can call the route.

 ### A note on query string and route parameters
 It is adivsed to send each API service parameter using third (data) argument of the `ApiCall` class only (even for GET requests).